Pylons/substanced/docs/content.rst

     in the same transaction.

-The ``IACLModified`` event (and ``@subscriber_acl_modified`` subscriber) is used internally to Substance D to re-index information the system catalog's ACL index.
+The ``IACLModified`` event (and ``@subscriber_acl_modified`` subscriber) is used internally by Substance D to re-index information in the system catalog's ACL index.
 Substance D also uses this event to maintain references between resources and principals.
 Substance D applications can use this in different ways, for example recording a security audit